lgschaer/get-data-from-figures/README.md

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/a8525c76-6afe-4ab3-94e1-9ee20076f5f8)

-The figure will show up in the plot panel and you will be asked to click on the y-axis
+### The figure will show up in the plot panel and you will be asked to click on the y-axis

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/49ffcc22-adcb-47c7-bcb5-f7455b2b3b38)

-You will be prompted to enter the highest and lowest values on the y-axis, and the calibration will appear on the figure in the plot viewer.
+### You will be prompted to enter the highest and lowest values on the y-axis, and the calibration will appear on the figure in the plot viewer.

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/fa440f80-6018-4ae7-b11a-95430d912c8a)

-Answer final questions:
+### Answer final questions:

-If any errors were made calibrating the axis, you have the option to re-calibrate.
+### If any errors were made calibrating the axis, you have the option to re-calibrate.

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/60b045cf-b892-4d4f-bcda-b425e983e251)

-Enter whether sample sizes are known
+### Enter whether sample sizes are known

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/cf25e596-0c83-40db-bbc0-44cf3eb7e46e)

-Enter the name of the first group, in this case it's EB2_Mackinac
+### Enter the name of the first group, in this case it's EB2_Mackinac

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/d179a75f-442f-414a-bec3-19837a832326)

-If sample size is known, you'll be asked to enter it here.
+### If sample size is known, you'll be asked to enter it here.
-Next you'll be prompted to click on the maximum, upper quartile, median, lower quartile, and minimum values in order.
+### Next you'll be prompted to click on the maximum, upper quartile, median, lower quartile, and minimum values in order.

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/5c85c0f2-25ed-4093-b652-ae30fbea68f7)

-This will show up on the figure after it is complete
+### This will show up on the figure after it is complete

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/aad0970d-df13-4d75-b076-1cafdda7e212)

-Then you will have the option to edit, delete group, or finish the plot.
+### Then you will have the option to edit, delete group, or finish the plot.

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/e6a810c3-a3f8-4813-8494-0961cdcd688b)

-When all groups are finished, the plot will look like this:
+### When all groups are finished, the plot will look like this:

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/568bd725-d374-4df5-a83d-e1b9950b22b7)

-Now you can finish the plot
+### Now you can finish the plot

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/42f0c9d3-f4a4-4ef2-b2df-026db345a269)

-The console will ask if you would like to continue.
+### The console will ask if you would like to continue.
 As you go, data will be saved to the "data" object in R (or whatever object you specify in the R script).

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/3644fb30-a55f-495d-b27f-d6c1d1876a55)

+### The next example plot is a scatterplot, so enter "s"

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/a957fe29-48e5-455f-9d86-18e290c3ed6b)

+### You will be prompted to click on both x and y axes

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/6ab1a2dc-5c8f-4330-a140-1e4c8f9e29ad)